DavidCEllis/ducktools-lazyimporter/README.md

     print("functools is not here")
 ```

 Imports are placed on the lazy importer object as with the explicit syntax.
+Unlike the regular
+syntax, these imports are exported by default.

 This works by replacing and restoring the builtin `__import__` function that is called by the
 import statement while in the block.

-**If other modules are also replacing `__import__` simultaneously this may cause issues.**
+### Context Manager Caveats ###

+* This only supports Module imports and From imports
+  * The actual statement executes immediately and returns a placeholder, so a try/except can't work.
+* Imports triggered inside functions or classes while within the block will still occur eagerly
-Imports triggered in other modules while within the context block **should** work eagerly as usual.
+* Imports triggered in other modules while within the block will still occur eagerly
+* The context manager must be used at the module level
+  * It will error if you use it inside a class or function scope
+* If other modules are also replacing `__import__` **simultaneously** this will probably fail.
+  * In a library you may not be able to guarantee this.
+  * Hopefully this will be resolvable.

 ## Environment Variables ##